Prison Legal News:

 The American Correctional Association (ACA) is the largest and best-known organization of prison and jail staff in the country.
 It offers higher education programs designed to train prison industry professionals and, like a traditional professional association, it certifies persons as members in good standing of the profession.
 Of course, the ...

 As mentioned in previous issues of PLN, our website has been a major undertaking and now makes available all back issues of PLN in various formats, including all articles in PLN's customized and searchable database as well as the issues in PDF format.
-The website has ...
+The website has met ...

 by Paul Wright

 Located in East Texas, the Federal Correctional Complex (FCC) at Beaumont is made up of a trio of federal prisons that are home to 5,667 prisoners.
-These prisons are run by the Bureau of Prisons, which is the federal arm of the U.S. prison system and an agency ...
+These prisons are run by the Bureau of Prisons, which is the federal arm of the U.S. prison system and an agency of the ...

 Darren Starr, a prisoner of the New Hampshire State Prison system brought suit challenging the legality ...